PoisotLab/MetawebTransferLearning/vignettes/00_match_names.md

 mammal_positions = findall(startswith("M"), metaweb_names[:, 1])
 ````

-This line specifically is going to create the list of mammal names are
+This line specifically is going to create the list of mammal names that are
 recorded in the European metaweb.
 As such, this is the first one we will
 clean.